 We approach health and wellness from a place of unbiased and open-minded curiosity: In short, we want to get our own questions answered, with the idea that those same questions might be held by many of our readers.
-We work with incredible physicians, who trained at the best institutions, who publish in peer-reviewed journals, who persistently and aggressively maintain an open mind because they believe that science and knowledge evolves all the time to answer these questions.
+We work with incredible physicians, who trained at the best institutions, who publish in peer-reviewed journals, who persistently and aggressively maintain an open-mind because they believe that science and knowledge evolves all the time to answer these questions.
 We are drawn to doctors who are interested in both Western and Eastern modalities and incorporate the best from both, as they generally believe that while traditional medicine can be really good at saving lives, functional medicine is more adept at tackling issues that are chronic.
 While you will find interviews on disease, you will also find plenty of stories about concepts that are more preventative: Many wellness themes, from ancient (yoga, cupping, and acupuncture) to emerging (gluten-free, conscious uncoupling) have found early boosts on goop—while initially derided, they’ve now become mainstream.
 This is primarily because the derision means that people begin to have conversations about them—they’ve examined them, laughed at them, looked deeper into them, adopted them, discarded them, perfected them.
-In 2017, we launched goop Wellness, four regimen-based vitamin programs developed with doctors to address the acute needs of modern women.
+We have also created goop Wellness, regimen-based vitamin programs developed with doctors to address the acute needs of modern women.

 In our work section, you will find career advice from women who are dominating their fields, advice on navigating potentially toxic work situations, tips for managing money and investments, as well as deep dives on parenthood and relationships, which typically requires the majority of our collective emotional energy.
 This section represents how we all spend our days, in the new normal of delicately balancing our days between work and home.
 We’ve also carved out a section on Civics, because when you divorce politics from policy there are many bi-partisan issues that acutely affect women, children, and the planet.